JamyJones/jjdgdjf/msg.md

-How can i convert a mupdf pixmap to png using libpng
+What to link to when compiling a pdf processing cpp file which depends on mupdf